Canon 1D vs Olympus E-M10

-The Canon EOS-1D and the Olympus OM-D E-M10 are two digital cameras that were officially introduced, respectively, in September 2001 and January 2014.
+The Canon EOS-1D and the Olympus OM-D E-M10 are two digital cameras that were announced, respectively, in September 2001 and January 2014.
 The 1D is a DSLR, while the E-M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (E-M10) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Olympus E-M10

-An illustration of the physical size and weight of the Canon 1D and the Olympus E-M10 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Olympus E-M10.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is considerably smaller (60 percent) than the Canon 1D.
 Moreover, the E-M10 is substantially lighter (75 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the E-M10 does not feature any corresponding weather-sealing.